bislara/code-n-stitch/README.md

 ---

 ## 💻 PROJECT SETUP (FOR DEVELOPMENT)
-* After forking the main repo, Clone the repo from your github account using `git clone https://github.com/-username-/code-n-stitch`
+* After forking the main repository, Clone the repo from your github account using `git clone https://github.com/-username-/code-n-stitch`
 * Run `git fetch`
 * Checkout to your specific branch using `git checkout -b YOUR_BRANCH_NAME`
 * Start development